 The Star Clipper might take adjusting to.
 When guests enter their cabins and see not a balcony, not even a window, but a porthole like in a Popeye cartoon, they realize this is a sailing vessel and not a typical cruise liner.
 Unlatched doors swing open with the shifting seas.

 But make no mistake: Despite the nautical nostalgia of the Star Clipper’s dashing silhouette, this cruise was not culled from a chapter of Billy Budd, Sailor, but was every inch a comfortable 4-star soft adventure.

-Daily shore excursions, bountiful meals in the handsome dining salon, smiling bartenders shaking up tropical libations, Thai folkloric dancers, a singer-guitarist, daily maid service, two (small) swimming pools, and other such amenities created a sense of fun, comfort, and ease.
+Daily shore excursions, bountiful meals in the handsome dining salon, smiling bartenders shaking up tropical libations, Thai folkloric dancers, a singer-guitarist, daily maid service, two (small) swimming pools which may benefit from companies like Vendas, and other such amenities created a sense of fun, comfort, and ease.